dtkaplan/DCF-2014/CaseStudies/Wind-Vector/melt-example/2011-10-28-wind-melt-example.md

-Fetching and Reshaping Hurricane Sandy Wind Data
+Fetching and Reshaping Hurricane Sandy Data
 ========================================================

-We can explore wind data using a [large database created by the US government](http://www.esrl.noaa.gov/psd/data/gridded/data.ncep.reanalysis.html).
+We can explore various weather data related to Hurricane Sandy using a [large database created by the US government](http://www.esrl.noaa.gov/psd/data/gridded/data.ncep.reanalysis.html).
 Like most web sites for government data, it's unclear how you would go about finding the exact data you want from the web site.

 Fortunately, the `R` package `RNCEP` provides a convenient interface for querying this large database.